 Call Us For An Initial 10 Minutes Free Advice

 Revocation of A Driving Licence

-It is important to note that the Magistrates’ Court is not issuing a Driving Ban, instead the DVLA is revoking the driving licence due to accumulation of 6 penalty points within the two year period.
+It is important to note that the Magistrates’ Court is not issuing a Driving Ban, instead, the DVLA is revoking the driving licence due to the accumulation of 6 penalty points within the two year period.